-• If there no technical problems during the exam, the uploaded documents or the saved exam parts are valid.
+If there no technical problems during the exam, the uploaded documents or the saved exam parts are valid.

-- With open-book exams and standardised exams on Moodle, lecturers can allow for a tolerance time for starting the exam, e.g. five minutes earlier/later than the starting time.
+· With open-book exams or standardised exams on Moodle, lecturers can allow for a tolerance time period for starting the exam, e.g. five minutes earlier/later than the starting time.
 This may lead to a delay in the start and the end of the exam; the entire exam duration remains unchanged, however.
-This ensures the same amount of time for every student taking an exam. - Exam parts may only be submitted later if students can prove that technical difficulties were responsible for a failure to submit the entire exams or parts of it (e.g. by screenshots of error messages). - If students cannot participate in an exam for technical reasons, this has no consequences for them.
-This aborted attempt will not count towards the maximum number of allowed exam attempts (§ 3 sub-section 4 clause 6 C-FHV).
+This ensures the same amount of time for every student taking an exam.

+• Exam parts may only be submitted later if students can prove that technical difficulties were responsible for a failure to submit the entire exams or parts of it (e.g. by screenshots of error messages).